 Among other roles, bacteria play an important role in the following:

 - synthesize compounds such as vitamin K and B vitamins

 - digest polysaccharides that would otherwise be unavailable for energy use

 - contribute to host defense / play a role in the immune system

 - inhibit colonization of pathogenic bacteria

-- produce ‘bacteriocins‘ which are small molecular weight peptides which kill other pathogenic bacteria
+- produce ‘bacteriocins‘ which are small molecular weight peptides that kill other pathogenic bacteria

 In short, our commensal microbes coexist with us in a symbiotic relationship.
-It almost makes you want to give them a bug hug–if you only could.
+It almost makes you want to give them a big hug–if you only could.

 What Are Probiotics?